Cal Women’s Crew Camp

-Vanessa Tavalero is in her fifth season with the California rowing program with the Golden Bears.
-She served as a volunteer assistant coach her first year on the staff before being elevated to her...View Vanessa Tavalero's Bio ⟩
+Vanessa Tavalero is in her sixth season with the California rowing program.
+She served as a volunteer assistant coach her first year on the staff before being elevated to her current role.View Vanessa Tavalero's Bio ⟩

 Tavalero is a graduate and former rower at Washington, where she also was an assistant coach from 2010-11.
 She rowed on the Husky varsity eight boat beginning in her sophomore campaign.